hamishgibbs/colocation_dashboard/README.md

 The mean colocation probability between a given area and all other areas, each week.

 Fields:
-`connection_type`: A single value: `Between`.
+`connection_type`: Contains a single value - `Between`.
 Specifying that the record regards data between areas, not within the same area.
 `polygon1_name`: The administrative name of the "target" polygon.
 `ds`: The date of the record.
 `mean_colocation`: The colocation probability (see dashboard for more details).